mtruma/BookStore/README.md

 - Postgresql 14 <br>

 You need to create database first then run app.
-You can edit username and database to your liking in file.
+You can edit username and database to your liking in file (but don't forget to create the username and database with the same name in postgresql)